ksopyla/KMLib/README.markdown

 ### Simple classification procedure
 1. Read dataset into Problem class
 2. Create the kernel
-3. Use validation class witch does
+3. Use validation class which does
 	1. Create CSVM object for classification
 	2. Train model
 	3. Predict